Split Happens! Imprecise and Negative Information in Gaussian Mixture Random Finite Set Filtering: Introduction

 This paper presents new methods for incorporating inclusion/exclusion evidence in Bayesian single- and multi-object estimation and sensor planning algorithms, as illustrated in Figure~\ref{fig:MugOnTable}.

+Section~\ref{sec:background_and_notation} defines the notation used in this paper, and Section~\ref{sec:ProblemFormutation} details the problem formulation and related assumptions.
 Section~\ref{sec:GmPartitioning} presents a deterministic method that partitions a \ac{gm} state density along the boundaries of a known region, such as an \ac{fov}, through recursive Gaussian splitting.
 By this approach, negative information is leveraged in \ac{gm} filters to further refine the posterior object state \ac{pdf}.
 Similarly, imprecise measurements, such as natural language statements, can be incorporated to obtain \ac{gm} posterior distributions using a new multi-\ac{fov}-generalized splitting algorithm.
 Section~\ref{sec:application_to_imprecise_measurements} presents an application of the splitting method to the tracking of a person in a crowded space using natural language statements and a new \ac{gm} Bernoulli filter algorithm.
 In Section~\ref{sec:FovCardinality}, \ac{fov} object cardinality \acp{pmf} are derived for some of the most commonly encountered \ac{rfs} distributions.
 Section~\ref{sec:SensorPlacementExample} presents an application of bounded \ac{fov} statistics to a sensor placement problem, and conclusions are made in Section~\ref{sec:Conclusions}.
 This paper builds on previous work, \cite{LeGrandRoleOfBoundedFovs20}, by presenting a generalized partitioning algorithm for use with multiple \acp{fov}, a derivation of a new \ac{gm} Bernoulli filter algorithm applicable to imprecise measurements, and a simulation of a tracking problem using natural language statements.